-Out-of-Pocket Payments for Worker Injuries
+Out-Of-Pocket Payments for Worker Injuries

-If a worker sustains a minor injury on the job, should you pay the worker's medical expenses out of pocket to save money on workers compensation insurance?
+If a worker you employ sustains a minor injury on the job, should you pay the worker's medical expenses out of pocket to save money on workers compensation insurance?
 Many business owners have faced this dilemma.
 Here is a typical scenario.

 You own a restaurant called the Bordeaux Bistro.
 It's a weekday morning, and Benny, an employee of yours, is in the kitchen chopping vegetables.
 Suddenly, Benny's knife slips, and he accidentally slices his left index finger.
 The cut is deep and bleeding profusely.
 You immediately drive Benny to a nearby hospital for a tetanus shot and several stitches.

 It is now the following day and Benny has returned to work.
 You are relieved that his injury is minor and that the cost of his treatment ($700) is relatively low.
 You are preparing to give Benny the forms he needs to file a claim for workers compensation benefits.

 However, you hesitate.
 Your workers' compensation policy may be subject to an experience rating.
 You have already incurred two small claims within the last two years.
 A third claim will likely cause your experience modifier—and your premium—to go up.
 You wonder if you could reduce your workers' compensation costs by paying the $700 as a business expense rather than filing Benny's claim.